makramab/synapse-trap/README.md

 This project leverages honeypots as a cost-effective method for intrusion data collection, providing a valuable alternative to the expensive process of gathering data from live incidents.

+All experimentation will be done using cloud infrastructure to ensure scalability, flexibility, and cost-effectiveness.
+The project will be implemented using open-source tools and frameworks, making it accessible to a wide range of users interested in cybersecurity research.

 ## Key Features

 * **Multi-Agent System:** Utilizes a network of intelligent agents for attraction, engagement, analysis, and alerting.